 Brunello di Montalcino

 Heading west and then dipping south, you will run into the coastal Maremma region.
 The Maremma is where the “Super Tuscan” wines are made.
 These wines never received DOCG status from the regulatory councils, as they blended prohibited French varietals such as Cabernet Sauvignon and Merlot with the local Sangiovese.
-For years, these expensive wines were ridiculously labeled as “Vino da Tavola”, but in recent years they have received DOC status.
-The most famous wines from this little-touched wine region include Sassicaia, Ornellaia, Tua Rita and Petra. read more
+For years, these expensive wines were ridiculously labeled as “Vino da Tavola,” but they have received DOC status in recent years.
+The most famous wines from this little-touched wine region include Sassicaia, Ornellaia, Tua Rita, and Petra.

 Finally, other wines of note in Tuscany include Vernaccia di San Gimignano, made in the outskirts of the gorgeous town of San Gimignano.
 To conclude, Tuscany is exceptionally varied in landscapes and wine styles and boasts some of the most well-known and superb wines made in Italy today.

 There are many wine hotels in Tuscany for the spirited traveler to choose from while discovering one of Italy’s beautiful region.